lainos123/CITS5504-Project-2/report/Report.md

 ![Query E Results](../images/neo4j-query-E.png)
-*Figure 11: Analysis of fatal crashes during peak hours across SA4 regions*
+*Figure 11: Analysis of fatal crashes during peak hours across SA4 regions* *Note: For the complete query, please refer to the full code in Scripts.txt*

 6. **Question F**: Paths of length 3 between LGAs

 ![Query F Results](../images/neo4j-query-F.png)
-*Figure 12: Path analysis showing connections between different LGAs*
+*Figure 12: Path analysis showing connections between different LGAs* The query returns no results, which aligns with our graph design shown in Figure 1.
+This outcome is expected because our current implementation only connects locations (LGAs) to crashes, and crashes themselves are not interconnected.
+Therefore, it's impossible to find a path of length 3 between any two location nodes.

+To enable this type of query, we would need to modify our graph structure.
+A potential solution would be to introduce a state node that connects to both crashes and LGAs.
+This would create a path of length 3 between LGAs through the state and crash nodes.

+Given the interesting nature of this limitation, we explore an alternative approach using path length 4 in Section 4: Graph Data Science Application.

 7. **Question G**: Weekday fatal crashes involving pedestrians

 ![Query G Results](../images/neo4j-query-G.png)
-*Figure 13: Analysis of weekday fatal crashes involving pedestrians with specific vehicle types and speed limits*
+*Figure 13: Analysis of weekday fatal crashes involving pedestrians with specific vehicle types and speed limits* *Note: For the complete query, please refer to the full code in Scripts.txt*

 Key findings from these queries include:

 - The distribution of crashes across different regions and time periods
 - Patterns in crash severity and vehicle involvement
 - Demographic trends in crash victims